StarPlayrX/bigmac/README.md

 ^ If you run this command manually, you should be able to consider creating the installer disk.

+My guess is the permissions when run from an app even as root, do not carry over to asr's child processes.

 ---

 🍔 After reviewing Big Mac 2 and its technicial issues expanding it.